Madhav-MKNC/who-is-online/README.md

 # who-is-online

-Introducing a ground-breaking new Chrome extension that is currently under development!
+Introducing a revolutionary new Chrome extension that brings the power of online collaboration to your fingertips!
+Currently under development.
 This extension will allow you to access real-time information about all users who are accessing the same webpage as you, from any location around the world.
 With the built-in chatroom feature, you'll be able to interact with these users and exchange ideas, thoughts, and collaborate on projects in real-time.